jindal013/jaxformer-website-v2/_pages/moe.md

 ### Scatter and Expert Inputs

-Now, we need to build the expert inputs which will be in the shape of`(n_experts, capacity, C)` describing the input to each expert. mFor this we write the scatter function.
+Now, we need to build the expert inputs which will be in the shape of`(n_experts, capacity, C)` describing the input to each expert.
+For this we write the scatter function.
 This is inspired by the routing logic in the Google MoE layers linked above and provides a pure-JAX way to determine and create the expert routing.
 We begin by reshaping the inputs into 2D Tensor: one for channels and the rest is treated like a batch dim.

 ```python
 class MoE(nn.Module):